Christmas seal

+Danish origin

 At the beginning of the 1900s tuberculosis was a greatly feared disease, and its harmful effects on children seemed particularly devastating.

 In 1904, Einar Holbøll, a Danish postal clerk, developed the idea of adding an extra charitable stamp on mailed holiday greetings during Christmas.
-The money raised could be used to help children sick with tuberculosis.
+The money raised would be used to help children sick with tuberculosis.
 The plan was approved by the Postmaster and the King of Denmark (Christian IX).
+Prior to his death in 1927 Holboell was knighted by the king of Denmark for his contributions in the effort to fight tuberculosis and for associating Christmas with the need to help those afflicted with the disease.
+He was also honored by a number of other countries, including the United States, for his efforts.

-In 1904, the world's first Christmas seal was issued, bearing the likeness of the Danish Queen (Louise of Hesse-Kassel) and the word Julen (Christmas).
-Over 4 million were sold in the first year at DKK 0.02 per seal.
+In 1904, the world's first Christmas seal was issued in Denmark, bearing the likeness of the Danish Queen (Louise of Hesse-Kassel) and the word Julen (Christmas).
+Over 4 million were sold in the first year at DKK 0.02 per seal, raising more than $18,000, which in 1904 was a considerable sum of money.
+The following year the sale of Christmas Seals brought even more money to the fight against tuberculosis.

-During the first six years, enough funds were raised to build the Christmas Seal Sanatorium in Kolding, which was opened in 1911.

-The same year the sanatorium was transferred to the administration of the Danish National Association to Combat Tuberculosis as it was considered a waste of resources to have two organisations working towards the same purpose.
+During the first six years, enough funds were raised to build the Christmas Seal Sanatorium in Kolding, which opened in 1911.
+The same year the sanatorium was transferred to the administration of the Danish National Association to Combat Tuberculosis as it was considered a waste of resources to have two organizations working towards the same purpose.
+Fundraising would successfully continue via Christmas Seals for years to come.

-The Danish Christmas Seal Committee – today known as Julemærkefonden (the Christmas Seal Fund) - decided at that time to put all future collected funds to use in building and operating convalescent homes for children.
+The Danish Christmas Seal Committee, today known as Julemærkefonden (the Christmas Seal Fund), decided at that time to put all future collected funds to use in building and operating convalescent homes for children.